T20X/notes/Algo.md

  For all people wondering how you'd solve this in an interview in 30 mins - this is a fairly easy DP problem.
 If you're confused its because the explanation jumps into the bottom-up DP solution without explaining how it got there.
 You can never figure out a bottom-up DP solution without first figuring out a top down recursive approach.
 If during the recursion you find you're solving the same sub-problem repeatedly ("overlapping sub-problems") - that's the first hint that its DP.
 Next, if you find that the optimal answer for the current sub-problem is formed from the optimal answer for the overlapping sub-problems, you now have found the optimal sub-structure.
 Its DP for sure.
 Typically problems involving finding the "longest/shortest/largest/smallest/maximal" of something have the optimal-substructure.
 For example if the shortest distance from A to D is A->B->C->D, then it follows that the shortest distance from B to D is B->C->D

+A base case is any state where we can calculate the result without making recursive calls.

  ##  Common way to solve it